YakkaBot/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 Details of the study design should be referenced from their work...
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-The raw data set can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+Additional details of the study design can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ##Code Book
 **Note: All variable measurements have been normalised over the closed interval [-1, +1] units are therefore not listed.**